 So let’s get into the fiesta-tivities!
 From out of town visiting New York on Cinco de Mayo?
 A local looking for the best spots in the five boroughs for a very NY fiesta?
 Read on to see how you can celebrate in the best city on earth!

 We’re biased, of course, but we think New York celebrates Cinco de Mayo as well as any other city in the US.
-Because New York has the biggest Latino population in the US with over 2 million, this Cinco de Mayo 2023 will be filled with events.
-Check back as we get closer to the date, since we’ll be updating this with all the must-see, must-do, and must-taste events!
+Because New York has the biggest Latino population in the US with over 2 million, Cinco de Mayo 2024 will be filled with events.
+Check back as we get closer to the date since we’ll be updating this with all the must-see, must-do, and must-taste events!

 What exactly is Cinco de Mayo?

 May 5th, 1862 marks the day of Mexico’s victory over the French army in the Battle of Puebla.
-That means Cinco de Mayo 2023 is the 161st anniversary!
-In that time, Cinco de Mayo has become the holiday that we love to celebrate here in the United States.
+That means Cinco de Mayo 2024 is the 162nd anniversary!
+During that time, Cinco de Mayo has become the holiday that we love to celebrate here in the United States.

-Though many people still believe Cinco de Mayo is when we celebrate Mexican independence day, that’s actually September 16th.
+Though many people still believe Cinco de Mayo is when we celebrate Mexican Independence Day, that’s September 16th.